indahsh/Indonesia-Covid19/README.md

 ## DATA AND METHOD
 ### Data
 <p align="justify">
-  The data used is COVID-19 case in Indonesia, spanning from March 1, 2020, to September 15, 2022, and was obtained from <a href="https://www.kaggle.com/datasets/hendratno/covid19-indonesia?resource=download">Kaggle</a>.
+  The data used is COVID-19 cases in Indonesia, spanning from March 1, 2020, to September 15, 2022, and was obtained from <a href="https://www.kaggle.com/datasets/hendratno/covid19-indonesia?resource=download">Kaggle</a>.
 The data used were from 34 provinces in Indonesia, consisting of 38 columns and 31,822 rows.
 </p>

 ### Method